 The piece was made of a rayon/acetate blend; it originally sold for $2844, but was discounted to $1564.

 Many will note the garment’s similarity to Kate’s Christmas 2011 coat.

 That coat was said to be made by “an independent dressmaker, ” whose identity was never revealed.

 The Duchess wore her hair partially up, better seen in this picture posted by Rebecca English.

 I share the image showing how Kate’s hair is styled because that directly impacts how her hat sits.
 The chapeau is also bespoke, created by Jane Taylor Millinery.

 This was another elegant look for the Duchess.
 Judging from online feedback many had hopes Kate would be in something brighter, more Easter-ish (my word) and less reserved.
 My gut instinct is that she went with a less exuberant color in an effort to make a quieter style statement.
 It could well be a flawed thought on my part, but it was my visceral reaction.

-Kate, William and hopefully George are due at the Taronga Zoo shortly.
+Kate, William, and hopefully George are due at the Taronga Zoo soon.
 We’ll be back with another post shortly.